Track 3: Creating Web Reports

 Next, we will create a table to display the sales information just below the chart.

 - Select the right cell in the second tabular row, then select Insert > Table.
-In the Table Type dialog, keep the default selection and select OK.
-The Create Table wizard is displayed.
+In the Table Type dialog box, keep the default selection and select OK.
+Designer displays the Create Table dialog box.

-- In the Data screen of the wizard, select WorldWideSalesBV and select Next.
+- In the Data screen, select WorldWideSalesBV and select Next.

 - In the Group screen, add Country and Product Name as the group-by fields (Country is the higher group level).